Problem Reductions at Scale: Agentic Integration of Computationally Hard Problems: Introduction

 \subsection{Bridging Problems to Solvers}

 A single reduction between two problems is a \emph{primitive reduction rule}.
-To bridge \emph{many} problems to \emph{many} solvers, we organize primitive rules as a directed \emph{reduction graph}.
-Each node is a problem type; each directed edge is a primitive rule.
-Every edge carries a \emph{reduction overhead}, a polynomial mapping the source's size measures to the target's. \Cref{fig:reduction-graph-concept} illustrates the structure.
+Primitive rules collectively form a directed \emph{reduction graph} (\Cref{fig:reduction-graph-concept}): each node is a problem type, each directed edge is a primitive rule.
+Every edge carries a \emph{reduction overhead}: a multivariate polynomial mapping the source's size measures to the target's; we write $r_{B \leftarrow A}$ for the overhead of the rule $A \to B$.

-Reductions compose along directed paths.
-Chaining $A \to B$ and $B \to C$ yields $A \to C$.
-Writing $r_{X \leftarrow Y}$ for the overhead polynomial of rule $Y \to X$, the composite overhead is $r_{C \leftarrow A} = r_{C \leftarrow B} \circ r_{B \leftarrow A}$.
-In the following discussions, two kinds of paths play a special role.
-A path from a well-established NP-complete problem like 3-SAT to a problem~$H$ provides an NP-hardness argument for~$H$, backed by tested code rather than a pen-and-paper proof.
+Reductions \emph{compose} along directed paths.
+Chaining $A \to B$ and $B \to C$ along the central chain in \Cref{fig:reduction-graph-concept} yields a composite rule $A \to C$ with overhead $r_{C \leftarrow A} = r_{C \leftarrow B} \circ r_{B \leftarrow A}$.
+Two kinds of paths play a special role, marked by the highlighted nodes in the figure.
+3-SAT serves as the source of NP-hardness proofs: any path from 3-SAT to a problem~$H$ provides an NP-hardness argument for~$H$.
 We say $H$ is \emph{NP-hard certified} by the reduction graph.
-A path from a problem to integer linear programming (ILP) grants access to mature solvers, which is crucial for testing the reduction correctness.
+Integer linear programming (ILP) is backed by mature solvers: any path from a problem to ILP routes it to one of them, which is crucial for testing the correctness of reductions.
+The target solver's time complexity, $t_I$ for ILP, thereby upper-bounds the end-to-end solving cost of any problem routed to it, up to reduction overhead.